Pre-Sessional English Language 5 weeks (PS5)

 Confirmation of Acceptance for Studies (CAS)

-In order to apply for a Tier 4 (General) student visa, you will need a Confirmation of Acceptance for Studies (CAS), a unique reference number, which is confirmation of your unconditional offer to study with us.
+University can only issue a CAS number to cover the part of the course which takes place in person.
+At the end of the pre-sessional course, in order to apply for a Student visa for your degree course, you will need a Confirmation of Acceptance for Studies (CAS), a unique reference number, which is confirmation of your unconditional offer to study with us.
 A 10% deposit or proof of sponsorship for the total is necessary to receive a CAS and be accepted.

 Terms and conditions